MRU-F2025-COMP3504/3504-term-project-visible/README.md

 ---

+# Beta Release

+Our current release is labelled with the tag `v0.1.0-beta`.

 # User Guide

 - Please refer to our [User Guide](docs/user_guide.md) for instructions on how to use Visible, as well as an updated record of implemented features and known bugs.